Oxford High School (Michigan)

-Oxford High School is a coed public secondary institution located in Oxford, Michigan within the Oxford Community Schools district.
-The school draws from an area of The Village of Oxford and Oxford Township, as well as portions of Orion Township, Dryden Township, Metamora Township and Addison Township.
-It is one of the largest districts, geographically, in southeastern lower Michigan.
+Oxford High School is a coed public secondary institution located in Oxford Township, Michigan, United States, with an Oxford postal address.
+Part of the Oxford Community Schools district, it is within one of the largest school districts, geographically, in southeastern lower Michigan.

 History

 The current site for Oxford High School opened in 2004.
-Prior to that, the current site was a middle school.
+Prior to that, the site was a middle school.
 When renovations were completed, the middle school and high school swapped buildings, with the middle school now located in the old high school building on Lakeville Road.

-Since opening the most recent building in 2004, OHS has added over 500 students to its enrollment.
+Since opening the most recent building in 2004, the school added over 500 students to its enrollment.

-On November 30, 2021, a mass shooting occurred at the school, killing four students and injuring seven other people.
+On November 30, 2021, a mass shooting occurred at the school.
+Four students were killed, and seven other people were injured.

-Education
+Attendance boundary

+The district (of which this is the sole comprehensive high school) serves portions of northeastern Oakland County and southwestern Lapeer County as well as a small northeast section of Macomb County.
+In Oakland County, it serves Oxford, Leonard, most of Oxford and Addison townships, and portions of Brandon Township.
+In Lapeer County, the district serves sections of Dryden and Metamora townships.
+The district also extends into a very small portion of Bruce Township, Macomb County.

+Curriculum

 Oxford High School is an authorized International Baccalaureate World School for the Diploma Programme.